Measuring sampling plan utility in post-marketing surveillance of medical products: Integrating utility into sampling plan generation

-The essence of this heuristic is finding the best allocation for the $i^{\text{th}}$ test, given an allocation of the first $(i-1)$ tests, as shown in Algorithm \ref{alg:greedyallocmain} and the example of Figure \ref{fig:greedyallocation}.
-This algorithm takes as inputs a set of test nodes ($\tnSet$), a number of tests ($\numTestsNext$), and a function yielding an allocation's utility ($U(\cdot)$).
-The output is a set of allocation vectors $\{\allocVec_{\cdot,i}\}_{i=1}^{\numTestsNext}$, where each vector has length $|\tnSet|$, for all budgets $i\in\{1,\dots,\numTestsNext\}$.
-The algorithm proceeds as follows. \paragraph{Initialize} In Line 1, initialize the allocation to each test node as zero: $\allocVec_{\tnPoint,0}:=0$ for each $\tnPoint\in\tnSet$. \paragraph{Add node with the best marginal utility increase} Start with a budget of one test, i.e., set $i=1$ in Line 2.
+\paragraph{Add node with the best marginal utility increase} Loop through budgets from 1 to $\numTestsNext$ tests.
 Estimate the utility of a test from each available test node in Lines 3 and 4.
-Marginal utility $F_{\tnPoint}$ is the difference between the utility of the last budget, $U(\allocVec_{\cdot,i-1})$, and the utility of the last budget plus one test at node $\tnPoint$; $\bm{e}_{\tnPoint}$ denotes a basis vector with a 1 at position $\tnPoint$.
+Marginal utility $F_{\tnPoint}$ is the difference between the utility of the last budget, $U\big(\allocVec^{(i-1)}\big)$, and the utility of the last budget plus one test at node $\tnPoint$; $\bm{e}_{\tnPoint}$ denotes a basis vector with a 1 at position $\tnPoint$.
 In Lines 5 through 7, allocate a test to the test node with the highest marginal utility.
-In the example figure, this is Test Node (TN) 2.
-Move to a budget of two samples: $i=2$.
-Similarly get the marginal utility of adding a test at each available test node to the sample already allocated.
-Again allocate to the test node with the highest marginal utility.
-In the example figure, this is TN 3; thus, the allocation for a budget of two samples is (0, 1, 1) for TNs 1, 2 and 3, respectively.
-Iterate through each budget until all $\numTestsNext$ tests are allocated. \paragraph{Return output} Return the set of allocations $\{\allocVec_{\cdot,i}\}_{i=1}^{\numTestsNext}$ across the budgetary range.

-Algorithm \ref{alg:greedyallocmain} uses $(|\tnSet|\times\numTestsNext)$ utility evaluations and leverages the sampling plans under successive budgets to identify the next best allocation.
-Intervals of $\numTestsNext$, e.g., batches of five tests, can be used at each step to reduce the needed number of utility estimates if per-test precision is not required.
+Algorithm \ref{alg:greedyallocmain} uses $\big(|\tnSet|\times\numTestsNext\big)$ utility evaluations and leverages the sampling plans under successive budgets to identify the next best allocation.
+Intervals of $\numTestsNext$, e.g., batches of five tests, can be used at each step to reduce the number of estimates.
 The smallest possible interval justifying transport to a region may be an appropriate interval of $\numTestsNext$.

-This heuristic can be a valuable tool for forming sampling plans.
-Plans are quickly generated for the entire budgetary range that capture some supply-chain dependencies: the $i^{\text{th}}$ plan leverages what was learned in the $(i-1))^{\text{th}}$ plan.
-For example, two test nodes sourcing from the same supply nodes may independently have high marginal utilities; however, once one test node is tested, the marginal utility of testing at the other test node may significantly decrease.
-The heuristic also carries some established performance guarantees, shown in the heuristic details of the online technical supplement.
-Plans formed by this heuristic compare favorably with standard plans, as shown in Section \ref{subsec:CSinitial}.
+Figure \ref{fig:greedyallocation} illustrates three iterations of the heuristic.